SonnyTaylor/Jungle-Warrior/README.md

 ## Dungeon Warrior

-A simple CLI text adventure game, created for a school project.
+A simple CLI text adventure game, created for a school project. it probably could be optimised and fixed like splitting it into multiple files but im lazy and it works

 ### Project objectives